 About the Nebraska operator exams

-Water operator certification in Nebraska is administered by Nebraska DHHS (Department of Health and Human Services) — Public Water Operator Licensure (drinking-water side).
-Wastewater operator certification and facility regulation are handled separately by DWEE (Nebraska Department of Water, Energy, and Environment, formed July 1, 2025 from the merger of NDEE and NeDNR)..
-The exact certification structure, exam format, and continuing-education requirements vary and change over time, so always confirm the current scope and eligibility directly with the agency.
-Our practice content focuses on the underlying technical material — the same operating principles, math, regulations, and treatment chemistry that show up on virtually every US drinking-water operator exam.
+Operator certification in Nebraska covers several disciplines — drinking water, wastewater, distribution, and collections — which may be handled by the same agency or by separate programs (drinking water is administered by Nebraska DHHS (Department of Health and Human Services) — Public Water Operator Licensure (drinking-water side).
+Wastewater operator certification and facility regulation are handled separately by DWEE (Nebraska Department of Water, Energy, and Environment, formed July 1, 2025 from the merger of NDEE and NeDNR).).
+The exact certification structure, exam format, levels, and continuing-education requirements vary by discipline and change over time, so always confirm the current scope and eligibility directly with the certifying agency.
+Our practice content focuses on the underlying technical material — the same operating principles, math, regulations, and process knowledge that show up on water and wastewater operator exams nationwide.

 Frequently asked questions